Subscribe to updates

 Use of Chairman

-The committee recommended a change in terminology within the council's constitution, proposing to replace the term Chairman
+The committee also recommended a change in terminology, proposing that the term Chairman

-for equality and diversity purposes, except where statutory compliance requires the specific term.
+for equality and diversity purposes, except where statutory compliance requires the use of the term Chairman.

 Motions